beatrice-occhiena/FaultResilient_SNNs_inRust/README.md

     membrane_potential: f64, // membrane potential
     tau: f64, // time constant
-    ts: u64 // last time instant where a spike has been received }
+    ts: u64 // last time instant where a spike has been received
+    dt: f64 // quantization parameter that defines the amplitude of the interval between two consecutive instants }
 ```